Consumer Medicine Information

 an ulcer (open wound) in your nose

-sign or symptoms of a nasal or sinus infection such as fever, pain or swelling, or
+sign or symptoms of a nasal or sinus infection such as a persistent fever, pain or

 These may be serious side effects.
 You may need urgent medical attention.
 Serious

 Tell your doctor if you notice anything else that is making you feel unwell.